 "These new CSP projects, selected through our external review process, exploit JGI's experimental and analytical ‘omics' capabilities and build our portfolio in key focus areas including sustainable bioenergy production, w88 slot online microbiomesand terrestrial biogeochemistry," Susannah Tringe, DOE JGI User Programs Deputy, said in the announcement of the 2017 Community Science Portfolio.

-Cushman's proposal was one w88 slot online 37 selected out of 123 original letters of intent submitted, and 98 full proposals received.
+w88 slot online proposal was one of the 37 selected out of 123 original letters of intent submitted, and 98 full proposals received.

 w88 slot online lab is looking at the functional genomics of crassulacean acid metabolism or CAM.
 CAM is a water-conserving photosynthetic pathway that helps plants survive in seasonally arid climates or those with intermittent water supply.